irshadali377/ctuniversityhackathon/README.md

 1. Host the application on a localhost or server.
 2. Make sure to create a database named db_eval and then import the provided `db_eval.sql` file from the db foldedr into the server's database which you just created.
 The tables used are `atmpt_list`, `exm_list`, `message`, `qstn_list`, `student`, and `teacher`.

-## Notes ⚠️

-- The application implements basic security by storing MD5 hashes of passwords instead of plain text.
-- Currently teachers can add student accounts but teacher accounts must be added manually and password must be entered in MD5 value.
-- The credentials for the teacher login is username : `teacher`, password : `azimkrishna`.
-- Correct options are stored in the database and not inside js scripts to prevent malpractice.
-- The system is optimized for laptop and desktop screens with resolutions from 1920x1080 to 1440x900.
-- The greeting text and background of the login page change according to IST time, adding a personalized touch to the user experience.

-## Developer 👨‍💻

-- Developed by: Azim Krishna
-- Contact: azimbaji19@gmail.com
-- Feedback and Support 💌: I would love to hear your feedback on the Online Assessment System!
-If you have any suggestions, encounter issues, or need assistance, please feel free to reach out to me via email.
-Your feedback helps me improve and provide better solutions.

-Feel free to use this Online Assessment System and adapt it to your needs! 😃